• Skip to primary navigation

 For Air Frying

-• Pre heat Air fryer to 160 C or 320 F for 6 minutes.
+• Pre heat Air fryer to 180 C or 360 F for 3 minutes.
 Brush the basket with oil and make small pakoda dumplings in one layer on the basket or perforated tray.

-• Air fry for 8-10 minutes at 360 F for larger pakodas (9 in one batch) .
-For smaller ones like 13-14 in a batch, air fry for 8-10 minutes at 160 C or 320 F. Brush with oil midway.
+• Air fry pakodas for 8-10 minutes at 360 F (9 in one batch).
+Brush with oil midway.
 No need to flip.

-• Optional Now Air fry at 200 C or 390 F for 2-4 minutes more if you haven't got the brown colour yet.
+• Optional Air fry at 200 C or 390 F for 2-4 minutes more if you haven't got the brown colour yet.

 • That's it.
-Take out and serve your crispy tasty onion pakoda made in Air fryer hot with chutney or ketchup.
+Take out and serve your crispy tasty onion pakoda made in air fryer hot with chutney or ketchup.

 For Deep Frying